 In 2017, Summit celebrated its first graduating class.
 Since then, US News & World Report has continuously ranked Summit Shasta as one of the nation’s Best High Schools.
-In 2020, Summit Shasta celebrated 100% of its graduating class being accepted to a university or college and was ranked as one of the top 100 schools in California.
+In 2021, Summit Shasta celebrated 100% of its graduating class being accepted to a university or college and was ranked as one of the top 100 schools in California.

 SY 2022 – 2023

 First Day of School

 August 17, Wednesday

 June 8, 2022